mattcurrie/gb-save-states/README.md

 ## Requirements

-- Flash cart that supports 32KB of save RAM and MBC 1/5 mapper.
+- Flash cart that supports 32KB of save RAM and MBC 1/5 mapper
-- Original ROM file for the game.
+- Original ROM file for the game

-## Setup

-1. Find some patching software that supports bsdiff patches:
+- Patching software that supports bsdiff patches:

    - Windows (command line) - [BsPatch](https://www.romhacking.net/utilities/929/)
    - macOS (GUI) - [Multi Patch](http://projects.sappharad.com/tools/multipatch.html)
    - macOS (terminal) - install [Homebrew](https://brew.sh/) and then run ```brew install bsdiff``` in the terminal

+## Setup

-2. Download the .bsdiff patch file for the game from the [patches](https://github.com/mattcurrie/gb-save-states/tree/master/patches) directory
+1. Download the .bsdiff patch file for the game from the [patches](patches) directory

-3. Patch your original ROM with the patch to build a new patched ROM.
+2. Patch your original ROM with the patch to build a new patched ROM.

    Example for command line/terminal: